nancy20240601/ORI/README.md

 tSNE: In this folder, the codes for results of supplement 2.3 are included, you can run them and reproduce the results.

-src: In this folder, the core codes for generating the ideal training loss are provided and you can run it with training histories from the data folders and then use the generated ideal training loss for the later analysis, such as ORI trends and ORI-AUC scores.
+src: In this folder, the core codes for generating the ideal training loss are provided and you can run it with training histories from the data folders and then use the generated ideal training loss for the later analysis, such as ORI trends , ORI-AUC scores and Q-Q plot analysis.

 Special Notes: to run the codes correctly, it is necessary to fix some file path if errors occur.
 Thank you for your viewing this README.
 GOOD LUCK!